Parts Of A Garage Explained

 Roof Lining

-Many timber garage roofs are lined with Oriented Strand Board (OSB) - an engineered wood product containing strads, firmly held together by adhesives and waxes.
-OSB has fantastic strength, stability, and moisture resistance properties.
+Many timber garage roofs are lined with Oriented Strand Board (OSB) - an engineered wood product containing strands, firmly held together by adhesives and waxes.
+It provides strength and stability but must be protected from prolonged exposure to moisture.

 Roofing Material